robin-raymond/zax.io/optional.md

 // ...

-// the previous data within `valueOptional` is automatically destructed;
+// previous data within `valueOptional` is automatically destructed;
-// the optional `valueOptional` constructs the underlying type with the
+// optional `valueOptional` constructs the underlying type with the
 // empty constructor using named value construction shorthand with
 // no values specified
 valueOptional = {}